Pecans: A Healthful New Mexico-grown Food

 Professor, School of Hotel, Restaurant and Tourism Management, New Mexico State University.
 (Print Friendly PDF)

-Pecan nuts are one of only a handful of common modern foods that originated in North America.
+Did you know that pecan nuts are the only major tree nut crop that originated in North America?
 For centuries, pecan nuts were enjoyed by Native Americans across what is now the south-central region of the United States.
-American settlers in the 1800s brought pecan trees westward to New Mexico and quickly recognized the Mesilla Valley’s soils and climate as ideally suited to production of top quality pecans.
+American settlers in the 1800s brought pecan trees westward to New Mexico, and soon after recognized the Mesilla Valley’s soils and climate as ideally suited to producing top-quality pecans.
 As a result, southern New Mexico is now one of the world’s premier pecan growing areas, and pecan nuts have come to be featured prominently in New Mexico’s distinctive cuisine.

-- Pecan nuts contain few carbohydrates and are a very low glycemic index food, which means that eating pecans has little impact on one's short-term blood glucose levels.
-As such, eating pecans in moderation is consistent with a healthy diet for people with diabetes or those at risk of getting diabetes.
-Again, it must be emphasized that maintaining a healthy weight and taking medication as directed by your doctor are critical for managing or preventing diabetes.
+- Pecan nuts contain few carbohydrates and are a very low glycemic index food, which means that eating pecans has little impact on blood glucose (blood sugar) after meals.
+In fact, a meal or snack that includes pecans can prevent sharp rises in glucose and triglycerides (a type of fat in our blood) after eating.
+As such, eating pecans in appropriate portions is consistent with a healthy diet for people with diabetes or those at risk of getting diabetes.

 Pecans and Allergies